paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2012-09-25-the_web_aesthetic.md

 When accessed on more powerful devices like newer smartphones, tablets, and desktop computers (those that can “[cut the mustard][10]”), an image is displayed for each story.
 These images have been deemed “nice to have” — enhancements to the core experience that are conditionally requested after the basic page has loaded.

-{% include 'photos' with photoset.4
+{% render 'photos' with photoset.4
   caption: 'Simple and enhanced experiences for the BBC News mobile site'
   image_preset: 'thumbnail'
 %}